axtk/axtk.github.io/transient_state_vs_react_query.md

 ## Summary

-Tanstack React Query offers a way to track async actions' state as part of its feature set.
+TanStack React Query offers a way to track async actions' state as part of its feature set.
 As we saw above, the adoption of React Query requires careful context-dependent refactors.
 It also takes over the app's shared state (or a part of it), affecting the way components interact with the app's state.

 When introducing a complex data fetching lib feels like an overkill, Transient State, as a small single-purpose lib, can offer a neat, minimalist way to set up the async action state tracking, either local or shared, without affecting the app's state.